QuantEcon/lecture-source-py/source/rst/numba.rst

 For example, Numba is now quite effective at compiling classes.

-If a class is successfully compiled, then its methods acts as JIT-compiled functions.
+If a class is successfully compiled, then its methods act as JIT-compiled functions.

 To give one example, let's consider the class for analyzing the Solow growth model we